14 Nov, 0830 hrs, depart Two Way Fish

 One "faux pas" in our passage today, turned left and not right

-traversing through a sound put us in the Atlantic, but only for
+traversing through a sound put us in the

 a very brief period, we turned and retraced our steps,